US STOCKS-Wall St rises with health insurers, S&P nears record

 NEW YORK, April 2 U.S. stocks rose on Tuesday, led by the health care sector after a government decision on payment rates, while factory orders data confirmed the economy is steadily improving.

-The S&P 500 closed at another record high, though it fell short of breaking above its all-time intraday high of 1,576.09.
+The S&P 500 closed at another record high, though it fell short of breaking above its all-time intraday high of 1,576.09 during the session.
 The Dow also ended at another record high.

 The U.S. government dropped plans to cut payments for private Medicare Advantage insurers and instead said it would allow a 3.3 percent raise.